 But I quickly realized that customers are human beings, and want to talk to us because they’re not able to do something, or are experiencing a problem.
 They could be frustrated, or even annoyed when submitting a ticket.
 One thing that could fuel that frustration is an endless form.
 So with help from Eva, our Director of Support, we decided to make it fairly short.

-Here is a copy of our Submit a ticket typeform:
+Here is a dummy version of our Submit a ticket typeform:

 And here’s how I built it: